I've received a few emails from readers asking what goes into a basic press kit.

 And while this may seem obvious, package any physical materials safely, and include enough postage.

-Alyssa DeHayes is a national publicist for labels and independent artists at Team Clermont, and runs a fledgling label of her own.
+Alyssa DeHayes is a national publicist for labels and independent artists at Riot Act Media, and runs a fledgling label of her own.
 Send her your burning music PR questions to get answers in a future "Ask a Publicist" column.